mattermost/docs/source/process/handbook.rst

 - **High Impact** - Figure out what matters most, and focus on those priorities.
 When deciding to work on low impact or high impact projects, choose high impact.

-- **Self-Aware** - We understand and seek to understand our strengths and growth opportunities, as individuals and organizations.
+- **Self-Awareness** - We understand and seek to understand our strengths and growth opportunities, as individuals and organizations.
 We are open to critique and share critique constructively and respectfully.

 - **Be proud of what you build** - Insist on high standards.
 Ensure that you're building the highest quality products, services, and processes possible, and constantly raising the bar.